coupergateway/couper-examples/environment/README.md

 }
 ```

-The remainder of the configuration stays in `couper.hcl`:
+The remainder of the configuration finally goes into `conf/couper.hcl`:

 ```hcl
 server {